DarshitJain25/DB-DESIGN/README.md

 doctors.doctor_id  < appointments.doctor_id   [1 : Many]

-# one specific test result in sepcific report
+# one report corresponding to one test
 tests.test_id  - reports.test_id  [1 : one]